-Lisa Ellison is a writer, speaker, and coach with an Ed.S in Clinical Mental Health Counseling and a background in mindfulness.
+Lisa Cooper Ellison is a writer, speaker, and coach with an Ed.S in Clinical Mental Health Counseling and a background in mindfulness.
 She regularly presents and teaches courses on the use of mindfulness in writing, writing about trauma, and all things memoir.
 A regular contributor to the Jane Friedman blog, her essays and short stories have appeared in HuffPost, Hippocampus Literary Magazine, the New Guard Review, Kenyon Review Online, and Brevity, among others.
-She’s currently working on a memoir about how traveling with her husband’s heavy metal band into post-Bosnian-War Yugoslavia soon after her brother’s suicide led to a promise that ultimately saved her.
+Lisa is represented by The Bindery and recently completed her memoir Please Stage Dive Carefully: A Memoir of Heavy Metal, Healing, and Hope.

 How I got here